samples-swap/swapanc.github.io/_posts/2019-09-23-openshift-4-code-ready-containers.md

 [https://console-openshift-console.apps-crc.testing](https://console-openshift-console.apps-crc.testing)

 ***see below if you get any errors***
+### disable wireless network adapter
+i've had issues where the Hyper-v virtual switch doesnt work if it uses the wirless adapter for the virtual ethernet card

 ### fix windows 10 Pro bug if you get an error on crc start
 ```bash